 Managing medical emergencies is included in the dental team induction programme and training is updated annually.
-The records reviewed verified that the staff last completed medical emergency training during August 2020.
-In-house medical emergency refresher training was completed by all staff in November 2021 and formal medical emergency training is arranged to take place in February 2022.
+The records reviewed verified that the staff last completed medical emergency refresher training during November 2021.

 Members of the dental team were able to describe the actions they would take, in the event of a medical emergency, and were familiar with the location of medical emergency medicines and equipment.